 SFHA originally published this Guide in 2014, as the result of a suggestion from the Federation of Local Housing Associations in Renfrewshire and East Renfrewshire (FLAIR).
-This version of the Guide has been updated with the support of FLAIR and SFHA members who have contributed to its content.
+This version of the Guide has been updated in line with the SFHA updated in line with the SFHA July 2024 model.
+SFHA next plan to review the model in 2027.

-1. Introduction
+Introduction

-This Guide provides information to help you in your role as a member of our Governing Body.
+This Guide provides information to help you in your role as a member of our Governing Body (Committee of Management).
 It forms part of the Induction Pack for new Committee members and it is also a useful reference for more experienced members.
 There is a list of additional sources of information at the end.
 You can also access information about us by visiting our website where you will find our Guide to Information which has links to our key planning and policy documents as well as publications, minutes and accounts.